 SMS CX Shouldn't Be NoReply

 E-commerce made returns frictionless by eliminating the moment to help.
-Proactive SMS gives that moment back, and customers don't experience it as friction.
-They experience it as care.
+Proactive SMS gives that moment back.

 Here is a strange thing about modern commerce.